-We will support such staff by providing an opportunity to talk through anxieties with the Designated Safeguarding Lead or Head Teacher and to seek further support, if necessary.
+North Somerset SCR - The Sexual Abuse of Children in a First School February 2012 we will support such stan by providing an opportunity to talk through anxieties with the besignated.
+Safeguarding Lead or Head Teacher and to seek further support, if necessary.